cu-mkp/GR8975/command_line_text_processing.md

 ### Redirection to a file

-The destination of the output by default is the command line itself (this is called "standard output").
-However, the output may also "redirect" the output to somewhere else: to another file or to another command for further processing.
-For example the command `cat`takes a file as input and then simply sends the contents of the file to "standard output" (called STDOUT in tecnical speak); i.e., the command line terminal.
+The destination of the output by default is the command line itself.
+However, the output may also be "redirected" to somewhere else: to another file or to another command for further processing.
+For example the command `cat` takes a file as input and then simply sends the contents of the file to "standard output" (called STDOUT in technical speak) in this case, the command line terminal.

 ```
 $ cat tl_p161v.txt